sahasourav17/Wholesale-Mart-Server/README.md

 ## Contributing

-If you have any suggestions on what to improve this website, please make a issue share your ideas and create your pull request.
+If you have any suggestions on what to improve this, please make a issue share your ideas and create your pull request.